 From age 35, disability prevalence rates increased with age, as new risk factors for disability impacted on the population.
-For young adults, injury is a relatively high risk (see Chapter 2).
+For young adults, injury is a relatively high risk (see AIHW 2005e:21).
 Young adult males, in particular, may experience injuries such as spinal cord and brain injuries that can lead to lifelong disability (AIHW NISU: Cripps 2004; AIHW NISU: O'Connor 2002).
 Working ages may see work-related injuries occur; these middle years are also the years of onset of musculoskeletal and other conditions such as arthritis and heart diseases associated with physical disabilities, as well as hearing and psychiatric disabilities (AIHW 2003b, 2004b).
 In the older age groups, more illnesses affecting human functioning become prevalent, including cardiovascular diseases, cancers and dementia, and the rates of vision, hearing and movement-related disabilities are higher.
-(Sex differences at older ages are discussed in Chapter 4, and in childhood under 'Children with a disability' in this chapter.)

-The patterns of age at onset of disability are illustrated in Table 5.3.
+The patterns of age at onset of disability are illustrated in Table 2.3.
 Among people of all ages reporting intellectual disabilities, 94% reported an age at onset of 14 years or younger.
 Psychiatric disabilities and acquired brain injury were most likely to have started at ages 15-44 years (50% and 56% respectively).
 The onset of physical disabilities was more evenly spread across the life-cycle; while most likely to start in the age range 15-44 years (39% did so), this was the most likely of the disability groups to have an age of onset 65 years or above.
 Each of the groupings is quite broad and there is variation within them.
 For instance, speech disabilities have a likely earlier age of onset than vision disabilities - in 1998, about 87% of people with speech as a main disabling condition first experienced the condition at age 0-4 years, compared with 15% for those with vision disorders (AIHW 2003b:71).
-(See Box 5.4 on the need for caution when interpreting age-at-onset data.)
+(See Box 2.2 on the need for caution when interpreting age-at-onset data.)